 Reunification with family members was the norm for the children during the early days of Vida Joven.
 Today, the majority of the children end up staying at Vida Joven through high school.
 It is our dream to secure a larger property so that the kids can continue to live at Vida Joven throughout their college/young adult years.

 Children at Vida Joven range in age from 3 years old through high school.
+It's our dream to provide young adult housing for Vida Joven "kids" who want to keep living with their Vida Joven family while attending college.

 No. As long as the children are under the jurisdiction of social services in Baja California, they are not permitted to leave Mexico.
 When they age out of the social service system (18 years old), we can try to obtain passports and visas for the young adults.